hashgraph/hedera-mirror-node/docs/design/dynamic-addressbook.md

 ## Purpose

-[HIP-869](https://hips.hedera.com/hip/hip-869) implements the HAPI endpoints for Address Book management within current Address Book implementation .
-In this phase HAPI endpoints are used to facilitate changes to the Address Book, however those changes are applied through existing, monthly upgrade process.
+[HIP-869](https://hips.hedera.com/hip/hip-869) implements the HAPI endpoints for Address Book management within the current Address Book implementation.
+In this phase, the mirror node processes the new transactions and service_endpoint information, then returns that information through its existing APIs.

 ## Goals